-Officially a Hit, and Hitting the Road
+Officially a Broadway Hit, and Hitting the Road

 If winning Best Musical wasn’t enough to deem Fun Home a hit, the fact that it has recouped its initial investment in well under a year has certainly sealed the deal.
 The first international production of Fun Home has therefore been announced: it will take place in Manila, the Philippines, starting in late 2016.
 The role of Helen will be played by Lea Salonga, who is presently appearing on Broadway in Allegiance, and who has also starred in Miss Saigon and Flower Drum Song.

-.
-Furthermore, a national tour is in the works, slated to commence in fall 2016; the cities have not yet been specifically announced, except for Chicago.
+A national tour is in the works, slated to commence in fall 2016; the cities have not yet been specifically announced, except for Chicago.
 Furthermore, it is likely that a London production will be mounted in the short term as well.
 And beyond theatrical awards recognition, the soundtrack for Fun Home was also just nominated for a Grammy Award.

 Keeping Costs Low and Buzz High

 Fun Home was able to recoup its investment in a time when the majority of Broadway plays and musicals flop.
 One principal reason is that its capitalization was very low at $5.25 million, when it is common for musicals to be capitalized at $15 million or higher.
 Furthermore, weekly running costs were kept low; though this number has not been revealed, the producers stated that they are making money each week, even when the weekly grosses dip to just over $500,000.